KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

 .. image:: /images/Kdenlive_Zone_in_project_monitor2.png
    :alt: Kdenlive_Zone_in_project_monitor2

-You can get Kdenlive to only render the selected zone - see :ref:`remder_using_zone`.
+You can get Kdenlive to only render the selected zone - see :ref:`rendering-selected_zone`.

 Project Monitor Right-click menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~